Statistics and Readability Scores

-Statistics and readability scores tell us more about the English language content of your text.
+Statistics and a readability score tells us more about the English language content of your text.

 When you analyse your text using the Text Inspector tool, you will first be taken to a summary page which includes overall statistics alongside information on the text’s readability.